qase-tms/qase-javascript/qase-cypress/README.md

  - `QASE_SCREENSHOT_SENDING` - Permission to send screenshots to Qase TMS
  - `QASE_RUN_COMPLETE` - Permission for automatic completion of the test run

+## Requirements

+We maintain the reporter on LTS versions of Node.
+You can find the current versions by following the [link](https://nodejs.org/en/about/releases/)

 <!-- references -->

 [auth]: https://developers.qase.io/#authentication